iamthesaint/cash-guardian/README.md

 ## Description

 Cash Guardia is a user-friendly visual budgeting tool.
 It allows the user to input  expenses and provides a breakdown of cashflow using detailed charts and graphs.
 With visual insight into income and expenses, Cash Guardian effectively helps users control their spending habits and maintain their budget goals.
-CG provides a aving for something big, or just looking to optimize overall financial health
+CG provides a solution whether the user is saving for something big, or just looking to optimize overall financial health
 ![CG screenshot](https://github.com/user-attachments/assets/e2863341-6d6a-4470-a91a-40a660a05b9b)

 Deployed Site: https://iamthesaint.github.io/cash-guardian/